 We are all responsible for the maintenance of our sidewalk clearance during the winter to make sure that our neighbors are able to walk safely throughout our neighborhood.

 If you see sidewalks that continuously do not shovel and maintain their 5 foot clearance, you can report that address to 311 under ‘Snow – Uncleared Sidewalk’ which will issue a citation to the owner of the building (this includes businesses!).
+If you see a sidewalk that needs to be shoveled please submit a 311 request, under “Snow-Uncleared Bike Lane or Sidewalk”.
+Submit requests HERE.

 If you have questions or want to share more information with friends and family, we’ve attached a flyer that goes over the City’s municipal code for snow removal here.
 You can also visit the City’s website here for more information.